-- (1) Where the parties are, despite all reasonable efforts, unable to resolve the dispute under rule 23, the parties may attempt to settle the matter in accordance with Part F of Chapter 9 of the Act. - (2) A settlement under Part F of Chapter 9 of the Act pursuant to proceedings under this Part- - (a) must be recorded in writing and signed by the appellant and the SARS official duly authorised to do so: - (b) must relate to the appeal as a whole, including costs; - (c) if not all issues in dispute were settled, stipulate those areas in dispute-
+(1) Where the parties are, despite all reasonable efforts, unable to resolve the dispute under rule 23, the parties may attempt to settle the matter in accordance with Part F of Chapter 9 of the Act.

+(2) A settlement under Part F of Chapter 9 pursuant to proceedings under this Part-

-- (i) that are resolved; and - (ii) that could not be resolved and on which the appellant may continue the appeal to the tax board or tax court; - (d) may be made an order of court either with the consent of both parties, or on application to the tax court by a party under Part F; and - (e) must be reported in the manner referred to in section 149 of the Act. - (3) Where a settlement is concluded, SARS must issue the assessment referred to in section 150 of the Act to give effect to the settlement within a period of 45 days after the date of the last signature of the settlement. - (4) If the appellant wishes to pursue the appeal on the unresolved issues to the tax board or tax court, the appellant must deliver a notice to this effect to the clerk or registrar, as the case may be, within 15 days of the date of the settlement.
+- (a) is subject to the approval of the senior SARS official referred to in section 147 of the Act; - (b) must be recorded in writing and signed by the appellant and the senior SARS official; - (c) must relate to the appeal as a whole, including costs; - (d) if not all issues in dispute were settled, stipulate those areas in dispute- - (i) that are resolved; and - that could not be resolved and on which the appellant may continue the appeal to the tax board or tax court; - (e) may be made an order of court either with the consent of both parties, or on application to the tax court by a party under Part F; and - (f) must be reported in the manner referred to in section 149.

+(3) Where a settlement in respect of all the issues in dispute is concluded, SARS must issue the assessment referred to in section 150 to give effect to the settlement within a period of 45 days after the date of the last signature of the settlement.

+(4) If the appellant wishes to pursue the appeal on the unresolved issues to the tax board or tax court, the appellant must deliver a notice to this effect to the clerk or registrar, as the case may be, within 15 days of the date of the settlement.